 GeneCards Summary for CNGA1 Gene

 CNGA1 (Cyclic Nucleotide Gated Channel Alpha 1) is a Protein Coding gene.
-Diseases associated with CNGA1 include Retinitis Pigmentosa 49 and Cnga1-Related Retinitis Pigmentosa.
-Among its related pathways are Metabolism of fat-soluble vitamins and Phototransduction.
-GO annotations related to this gene include ion channel activity and cGMP binding.
+Diseases associated with CNGA1 include Retinitis Pigmentosa 49 and Retinitis Pigmentosa.
+Among its related pathways are Activation of cAMP-Dependent PKA and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and cGMP binding.
 An important paralog of this gene is CNGA3.